-Of course you and I can be addicted to a lot of other things.
-To love, to sex, to worship of our children or our parents, to dominance, to submission.
-You can even be addicted to yourself (check the manual under “self-ikonization,” e.g. Charlie Sheen, Donald Trump.)
+Of course we fallible mortals can be addicted to a lot of things.
+To love, to sex, to worship of our children or parents, to dominance, to submission.
+We can even be addicted to ourselves (check the manual under “self-iconization,” e.g. Charlie Sheen, Donald Trump.)
 Such individuals can be absolutely fascinating at the same time that they’re boring as hell.

 What’s the connection between addiction and Resistance?

 The pre-addictive individual experiences a calling.
 To art, to service, to honorable sacrifice.
 In other words, positive aspiration.
 A dream.
 A vision of the higher self he or she might be.
 The intimation of this calling is followed immediately, as we know, by the apparition of Resistance.
 The dragon rears its head.
 Fear.
 Self-doubt.
 Self-sabotage.